thomasnield/blog_articles/linear_programming_with_kotlin_part_iii/linear_programming_with_kotlin_part_iii.md

 # Linear Programming with Kotlin Part III - Generating Multi-day Schedules

 In [Part I of this series](http://tomstechnicalblog.blogspot.com/2018/01/kotlinforoperationalplanningandoptimiza.html) I introduced binary programming with [Kotlin](http://kotlinlang.org/) and [ojAlgo](http://ojalgo.org/).
 In [Part II](http://tomstechnicalblog.blogspot.com/2018/01/kotlin-for-linear-programming-part-ii.html), I introduced continuous variables and optimization concepts.
 In this section, I am going to present something more ambitious and useful: generating mutli-day schedules.
 This can be applied to scheduling problems such as staffing, manufacturing, transportation, sport team event planning, and even classroom allocation.

-I started building [okAlgo](https://github.com/thomasnield/okAlgo/blob/master/README.md) which is a Kotlin idiomatic extension to ojAlgo.
-This will be the first article in the series where I take it for a test-drive, and hopefully will beautify ojAlgo a bit more.
-I would also love to see ojAlgo ported to [Kotlin/Native](https://kotlinlang.org/docs/reference/native-overview.html) in time to take advantage of the native efficiency, but I digress.
+I started building [okAlgo](https://github.com/thomasnield/okAlgo/blob/master/README.md) which contains Kotlin idiomatic extensions to ojAlgo.
+Hopefully I will get a chance to release this soon.

 It is one thing to create an app that allows you to input events into a calendar.
-It is another for it to automatically schedule the events for you!
+It is another for it to automatically schedule the events for you.
 Rather than relying on iterative brute-force tactics to fit classes into a schedule (which can be hopelessly inefficent), we can achieve this magic one-click generation of a schedule using the power of mathematical modeling.

 In this article, we will generate a weekly university class schedule against one classroom.
 We will plot the occupation state grid on two dimensions: classes vs block time.
 If we wanted to schedule against multiple rooms, that would be three dimensions: classes vs block time vs room.
 We will stick with the former for now and do 2 dimensions.
 The latter will likely be the next article in this series.

+>Before I start, I found a challenging but useful [Coursera class on discrete optimization](https://www.coursera.org/learn/discrete-optimization/).
+This class is fairly ambitious and I hope to find time to complete it.
+It goes into different techniques to build optimization models from scratch using Python, Java, or any other platform of your choice.
+So far I highly recommend this class if you want to commit 10-15 hours a week to this topic.

 ## The Problem